 1. Streamline Your Inboxes

-If you’re juggling multiple email accounts, it makes sense to streamline the process and have all your emails sent to one central email account.
-Gmail makes it very easy to forward emails from one email account to another.
-Once you’ve done this, you’ll still want the ability to send messages on behalf of these accounts.
+If you’re juggling multiple email accounts, it makes sense to streamline the process and send all emails to a central account.
+Gmail makes it easy to forward emails from one email account to another.
+Once you’ve done this, you’ll still want to send messages on behalf of these accounts.
 Follow these instructions to learn how.

-Any message that arrives in your Inbox that takes three minutes or less to be attended to should be dealt with straight away.
-There’s no point in putting off such a simple task.
-Putting off these small tasks creates a larger more demanding task, so do it right now.
-Then archive the email.
-Job done!
+Any message in your Inbox that takes three minutes or less to address should be handled straight away.
+Putting off simple tasks creates larger, more demanding tasks in the long run.
+Complete the task quickly, then archive the email.

 Getting work done is one thing, but delegating is an entirely different matter.
-It’s important that you acknowledge when a matter could be handled better by someone else or when a matter doesn’t concern you.
-It’s not only high-level executives who should be delegating: perhaps you don’t have junior staff or an assistant, but you may have a family member or co-worker who’s better equipped to handle the specific task.
-If the email you receive can be handled by someone else, delegate it!
+It’s important to acknowledge when a matter can be better handled by someone else or it doesn’t concern you.
+If you receive an email that can be handled by someone else, delegate it!

 3. Respond to Repetitive Emails Using Templates

 The more quickly you respond to an email, the faster it disappears from your inbox.
 But do you sometimes wonder why you keep writing the same emails over and over?
 You’re not alone, and there is a simple solution: use template responses.
 Gmail offers a feature called “canned responses.”
 This is limited to inserting plain text, however, Gmelius offers a powerful alternative called Smart Email Templates.

 Use Gmelius templates to insert repetitive text into an email, automatically personalize the recipient's first name, adapt the subject line, add labels, and more.
 On top of that, Gmelius enables teams to share email templates with other team members to save time and keep messaging consistent.